Functional Training vs. Traditional Strength Training

 - Pay attention to form, especially with core (mainly abdomen and hips) and shoulder stability.

 - Remember the same best practices that apply to other exercises pertain to functional training, too.
 That means doing five minutes of active warm up (jogging, jumping jacks, elliptical, etc.) before training and several minutes of static stretching after.
-Refuel with a carbohydrate and protein within an hour of finishing the cool down.
-And be sure to drink plenty of fluids during and after the workout.
+Refuel with a carbohydrate and protein within an hour of finishing your cool down.
+And be sure to drink plenty of fluids during and after your workout.